Your basket is currently empty!

 Tax Allowances

 - Personal savings allowance (PSA) – £1,000 annual interest on savings is tax-free for basic rate taxpayers.
 Higher rate taxpayers have an allowance of £500.
+Additional rate taxpayers have no allowance.

 If interest income pushes you into a higher tax bracket when added to your other income, you will lose part of the savings allowance.
 The dividend allowance is fully available regardless of your total income.
 The personal allowance reduces when your adjusted net income exceeds £100,000 by £1 for every £2 earned over £100,000.
 You lose the personal allowance once your income exceeds £125,140.

-Tax on employment income
+Tax on employment income – PAYE (pay as you earn)

-To illustrate tax on employment income, on an annual salary of £25,000, you will pay 20% tax on £12,430 (£25,000 – £12,570 personal allowance).
-This equates to annual tax of £2,486 or £207 per month.
+To illustrate tax on employment income, assuming an annual salary of £25,000, you’ll pay 20% tax on £12,430 (£25,000 – £12,570 personal allowance), which is £2,486 annually or £207 per month.

 Income above £50,270 is taxed at the higher rate of 40%.
 On a salary of £60,000, the first £12,570 is tax-free, and the next £37,700 (£50,270 minus £12,570) is taxed at 20%.
 The remaining £9,730 which falls in the higher rate tax band (£60,000 minus £50,270) is taxed at 40%.